JJSlabbert/iTilt-digital-hydrometer/README.md

 Channel 1: Battery Capacity percentage

-Channel 2: The Polynome (Coefficient T^3, T^2,.....Constant Term).
-Can not display on the Dashboard, See it in the Data Stream.
 Channel 2: Gyro Internal Temp.

 Channel 3: The Firmware Version.
 Can not display on the Dashboard, See it in the Data Stream.